This job posting will close June 25.

-Created in 1980 to lead Michigan’s environmental movement, the Michigan Environmental Council (MEC) is a coalition of more than 60 organizations with offices in Lansing and Detroit.
-MEC combines deep environmental policy expertise, close connections to state and federal decision-makers and relationships with broad alliances to achieve positive public policy solutions to our most challenging environmental issues.
+Created in 1980 to lead Michigan’s environmental movement, the Michigan Environmental Council (MEC) is a coalition of more than 70 organizations with offices in Lansing and Detroit.
+MEC combines deep environmental policy expertise, close connection to state and federal decision-makers and relationships with broad alliances to achieve positive public policy solutions to our most challenging environmental issues.

-This position conducts research, analyzes policy proposals, educates decision makers on policy priorities and organizational positions, and leads projects to develop and advocate for MEC priority policies.
-An ideal candidate will utilize a range of skills and relationships to strengthen Michigan’s economic resilience in the face of climate change, fuel price uncertainty, pollution-related health impacts, and other challenges linked to our energy system.
-This position will be based in MEC’s Lansing, Michigan, headquarters and a significant portion of this position involves directly interfacing with elected officials and government staff.
+This position conducts research; analyzes policy proposals; educates decision makers on policy priorities and organizational positions; develops and executes issue strategy campaigns; and advocates for MEC’s water priority policies in the legislature and with the administration and executive agencies.
+An ideal candidate will utilize a range of skills and relationships to strengthen Michigan’s environmental resilience in the face of weakened environmental standards, unsustainable land use practices and a changing climate.
+The position requires regular work in MEC’s Lansing headquarters and in the city of Detroit.
+A significant portion of this position involves directly interfacing with elected officials and government staff.

 - Analyze environmental policy proposals (both legislative and executive branch) and monitor their progress through state decision-making processes.